benn0446/mtm6201_final/README.md

 ## Assets Used
 •⁠  ⁠*Bootstrap* (for the framework and components).
 •⁠  ⁠*Google Fonts* (for custom fonts).
-•⁠  ⁠*Unsplash* (for images used in the hero section and other parts of the website).
+•⁠  ⁠*Unsplash* (for images used in the hero section and other parts of the website).s